 I love summer fruits.
 Apricots, peaches, nectarines, plums.
 But once the season ends, it's time to embrace fall and winter fruits.

-You might not so familiar quince or persimmon.
+You might not be so familiar with quince or persimmon.
 But apples.
 We all know apples right?

 Did you know there are over 7500 varieties grown worldwide?
 I didn't.